 In the past, staff was not able to recommend biennial budgeting due to limited ability to properly setup the City's financial software system.
 The City is undertaking a major upgrade to our Financial and Human Resources system in 2018.
 As part of this project, staff have assessed its ability to support biennial budgeting.
 The system configuration changes will require time and testing prior to beginning the budget process in June.
 Additionally, staff will need to work with Departments to implement procedural changes necessary to move from annual to biennial budgeting.
 Both of these practical requirements necessitate the adoption of proposed Ordinance No 816 in the near term should Council desire to move to biennial budgeting.

-Tonight, Council will discuss proposed Ordinance No. 816 (Attachment A), which would establish a biennial budget in Shoreline for the budget period 2019-2020.
-Adoption of proposed Ordinance No. 816 is scheduled for the March 26, 2018 City Council meeting.
+Tonight, Council will continue discussion of biennial budgeting and potentially adopt proposed Ordinance No. 816, which would establish a biennial budget in Shoreline for the budget period 2019-2020.

 RECOMMENDATION